-• "Cause" means: (i) the willful failure or refusal by Mr. Baliff to perform his lawful duties (other than due to disability); (ii) a breach by Mr. Baliff of his fiduciary duties to the Company and its direct and indirect subsidiaries (the "Company Group"); (iii) a material breach by Mr. Baliff of any provision of the Baliff Employment Agreement or any other written agreement between Mr. Baliff and one or more members of the Company Group; (iv) conviction of, indictment for, pleading guilty to, or entering of a plea of nolo contendere by Mr. Baliff for any felony or any crime involving moral turpitude; (v) Mr. Baliff's breach of any (A) policy or code of conduct established by any member of the Company Group and applicable to Mr. Baliff that could reasonably be expected to directly or indirectly adversely impact the business or reputation of the Company Group and applicable to Mr. Baliff that does not involve a Specified Matters"; (vi) Mr. Baliff's material breach of any policy or code of conduct established by a member of the Company Group and applicable to Mr. Baliff that does not involve a Specified Matter; (vii) Mr. Baliff's material violation of any law applicable to the workplace or any member of the Company Group that does not involve a Specified Matter; or (viii) Mr. Baliff's gross negligence, willful misconduct, fraud, theft or embezzlement; provided, however, that if Mr. Baliff's actions or omissions as set forth in (i), (iii), or (vi) are of such a nature that the Company reasonably determines that they are curable by Mr. Baliff, such actions or omissions must remain uncured 30 days after the Company first provided Mr. Baliff written notice of the obligation to cure such actions or omissions.
+• "Cause" means: (i) the willful failure or refusal by Mr. Baliff to perform his lawful duties (other than due to disability); (ii) a breach by Mr. Baliff of his fiduciary duties to the Company and its direct and indirect subsidiaries (the "Company Group"); (iii) a material breach by Mr. Baliff of any provision of the Baliff Employment Agreement or any other written agreement between Mr. Baliff and one or more members of the Company Group; (iv) conviction of, indictment for, pleading guilty to, or entering of a plea of nolo contendere by Mr. Baliff for any felony or any crime involving moral turpitude; (v) Mr. Baliff's breach of any (A) policy or code of conduct established by any member of the Company Group and applicable to Mr. Baliff that could reasonably be expected to directly or indirectly adversely impact the business or reputation of the Company or any member of the Company Group or (B) law applicable to the workplace, in the case of each of clauses (A) and (B), regarding anti-harassment, anti-discrimination or anti-retaliation (the "Specified Matters"); (vi) Mr. Baliff's material breach of any policy or code of conduct established by a member of the Company Group and applicable to Mr. Baliff that does not involve a Specified Matter; (vii) Mr. Baliff's material violation of any law applicable to the workplace or any member of the Company Group that does not involve a Specified Matter; or (viii) Mr. Baliff's gross negligence, willful misconduct, fraud, theft or embezzlement; provided, however, that if Mr. Baliff's actions or omissions as set forth in (i), (iii), or (vi) are of such a nature that the Company reasonably determines that they are curable by Mr. Baliff, such actions or omissions must remain uncured 30 days after the Company first provided Mr. Baliff written notice of the obligation to cure such actions or omissions.

-"Good Reason" means: (i) a material diminution in Mr. Baliff's base salary or target bonus opportunity (other than as part of one or more reductions in base salaries or target bonus opportunities that apply equally to each of the members of the Company's senior management team in substantially the same proportions) or title, authority, duties and responsibilities with the Company or its subsidiaries; provided, however, that if Mr. Baliff is serving as an officer of a subsidiary of the Company or as a member of the board of directors (or similar governing body) of any member of the Company Group or any other entity in which a member of the Company Group holds an equity interest, in no event shall the removal of Employee as an officer of such subsidiary or a board member, regardless of the reason for such removal, constitute Good Reason; (ii) a material breach by the Company of any of its obligations under the Baliff Employment Agreement; or (iii) the Company's failure to make an annual 2021 Plan award to Mr. Baliff.
+• "Good Reason" means: (i) a material diminution in Mr. Baliff's base salary or target bonus opportunity (other than as part of one or more reductions in base salaries or target bonus opportunities that apply equally to each of the members of the Company's senior management team in substantially the same proportions) or title, authority, duties and responsibilities with the Company or its subsidiaries; provided, however, that if Mr. Baliff is serving as an officer of a subsidiary of the Company or as a member of the board of directors (or similar governing body) of any member of the Company Group or any other entity in which a member of the Company Group holds an equity interest, in no event shall the removal of Employee as an officer of such subsidiary or a board member, regardless of the reason for such removal, constitute Good Reason; (ii) a material breach by the Company of any of its obligations under the Baliff Employment Agreement; or (iii) the Company's failure to make an annual 2021 Plan award to Mr. Baliff.

-The O'Konek Employment Agreement provides that upon a termination of Mr. O'Konek's employment by us for any reason other than for "Cause" or upon his resignation for "Good Reason," he will receive:
+The Edmunds Employment Agreement provides that upon a termination of Mr. Edmunds' employment by us for any reason other than for "Cause," he will receive: